 Summary

-• Well-designed surveys are an effective tool for continuous improvement
+- Well-designed surveys can be an effective tool for data collection in support of continuous improvement.

-• Surveys can help identify opportunities for improvement in agile team delivery performance
+- Surveys can help identify opportunities for improvement for organizations and agile delivery teams.

 Surveys can be a useful tool for continuous improvement by enabling team members to share ideas and suggestions for improving work processes, problem-solving, and innovation.
 This can help organizations adapt to change more quickly and effectively, and can lead to a more engaged workforce.